Decomposition spaces in Combinatorics: Introduction

 \section{Introduction}

-\begin{blanko*}{Decomposition spaces.} The notion of decomposition space was introduced by the authors \cite{GKT:DSIAMI-1,GKT:DSIAMI-2,GKT:MI} as a general setting for incidence algebras and \M inversion, and independently by Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563}, who were motivated by homological algebra, representation theory and geometry.
+\begin{blanko*}{Decomposition spaces.} The notion of decomposition space was introduced by the authors \cite{GKT:DSIAMI-1,GKT:DSIAMI-2,GKT:MI} as a general setting for incidence algebras and \M inversion, and independently under the name $2$-Segal space by Dyckerhoff and Kapranov~\cite{Dyckerhoff-Kapranov:1212.3563}, who were motivated by homological algebra, representation theory and geometry.
 The inherent simplicial nature and the broad scope of applications of the notion prompted a rather abstract categorical and homotopical treatment, with the possible side effect of obscuring its firm roots in combinatorics and its attractive elementary aspects.

 The purpose of the present paper is to rectify this possible shortcoming by explaining the combinatorial aspects of the basic theory through many illustrative and natural examples from classical combinatorics.
-From a theoretical viewpoint, the natural setting for the theory of decomposition spaces is that of simplicial $\infty$-groupoids, but in fact the notion of decomposition space is interesting even for simplicial sets: there are plenty of natural `decomposition sets' which are not categories (or posets); some examples can be found in \cite{Dyckerhoff-Kapranov:1212.3563}.
+From a theoretical viewpoint, the natural setting for the theory of decomposition spaces is that of simplicial $\infty$-groupoids, but in fact the notion of decomposition space is interesting even for simplicial sets: there are plenty of natural `decomposition sets' which are not categories (or posets); some examples can be found in \cite{Dyckerhoff-Kapranov:1212.3563}, \cite{Bergner-et.al:1609.02853}, \cite{Kock-Spivak:1807.06000}, \cite{Hackney-Kock:2210.11192}.
 However, it is our contention that the natural level of generality for decomposition spaces in combinatorics is that of simplicial {\em groupoids}, simply because many combinatorial objects have symmetries, and these are taken care of elegantly by the groupoid formalism. \end{blanko*}

 \begin{blanko*}{From locally finite posets to \M categories.} To motivate the notion of decomposition space, let us start with incidence coalgebras.
-Since the work of Joni and Rota~\cite{JoniRotaMR544721} we know well that coalgebras in combinatorics arise from the ability to decompose structures into simpler ones.
+Since the work of Joni and Rota~\cite{JoniRotaMR544721} we know well that coalgebras in combinatorics arise from the ability to decompose structures.
 Very often that ability comes from something fancier, namely the ability to actually {\em compose} structures.
 A paradigmatic notion of composition is composition of arrows in a category, such as in particular a poset or a monoid.
 From any locally finite poset, form the free vector space on its intervals, and endow this with a coalgebra structure by defining the comultiplication as